top of page

 • Increase feelings of calm and connection

-But even if that research didn’t exist, I’d still do it.
+Even if the research didn’t exist, I’d still do it.

 Even If It’s All in My Head—It’s Working

-Because here’s the truth: your body knows what it needs.
-And sometimes, the most powerful healing tools are the ones we can’t explain.
+Your body knows what it needs.
+Sometimes the most powerful healing tools are the ones we can’t explain.

 Want to Try Grounding?

 You don’t have to move to the jungle or quit your job to connect to the earth’s energy.
-Here are two easy ways to get started:
+Two easy ways to get started:

 1. Go Barefoot Outdoors Find a patch of grass, dirt, or sand.
 Stand, walk, or sit for 20–30 minutes with bare feet touching the ground.

 2. Use a Grounding Mat If going outside isn’t practical (hello, Canadian winters), try a grounding mat.
-You can find one for around $20 online.
-Plug it into the grounded port of a standard outlet, and place your bare feet on it while you work, read, or relax.
+Plug it into the grounded port of a standard outlet and place your bare feet on it while you work, read, or relax.

-The key isn’t perfection.
-It’s consistent.
-Just show up—and see what your body notices.
+The key isn’t perfection—it’s consistency.
+Just show up, and notice what your body says.

 Final Thoughts